amorphose/Solar-System-Explorer/README.md

 - All known natural satellites
 - Major NEOs, plus those visited by spacecraft
 - Asteroids, Centaurs, and Jupiter Trojans ≥ 50 km radius
-- All known Trojan asteroids of the other planets
+- Select Trojan asteroids of the other planets
 - KBOs, SDOs, and detached objects ≥ 100 km radius
 - Select asteroids and TNOs visited by spacecraft
+- Great Comets since the year 1990, plus those visited by spacecraft `NEW`
 - All known Interstellar objects `NEW`

 ---